Definition:

 Description:

 Virtual Reality uses specialized hardware and software to create a synthetic experience that can be explored and manipulated by the user.
-This technology transports the user to a virtual world, allowing you to interact with objects and environments as if you were really present in them
+This technology transports the user to a virtual world, allowing them to interact with objects and environments as if they were truly present in them.

 Main components:

-2. Software: Programs and applications that create the virtual environment and control user interactions
+2. Software: Programs and applications that generate the virtual environment and control user interactions.

-4. Interactivity: The user's ability to interact with the virtual environment in real time
+4. Interactivity: User's ability to interact with the virtual environment in real time.

 Applications:

-The RV has applications in various sectors, including entertainment, education, training, medicine, architecture and, increasingly, in e-commerce
+VR has applications across a range of industries, including entertainment, education, training, medicine, architecture and, increasingly, e-commerce.

 Application of Virtual Reality in E-commerce

-The integration of Virtual Reality in e-commerce is revolutionizing the online shopping experience, offering consumers a more immersive and interactive way to explore products and services.
+The integration of Virtual Reality into e-commerce is revolutionizing the online shopping experience, offering consumers a more immersive and interactive way to explore products and services.
 Here are some of the main applications

-– Allows customers to customize products in real time, seeing the changes instantly
+– Allows customers to customize products in real time, seeing changes instantly.

-– Offers interactive demonstrations of how the products work or are used
+– Provides interactive demonstrations of how products work or are used.

 6. Immersive experiences:

-– You can simulate product usage environments (for example, a room for furniture or a track for cars
+– Can simulate product usage environments (e.g. a room for furniture or a track for cars).

 8. Employee training:

-– Offers realistic training environments for e-commerce employees, improving customer service
+– Provides realistic training environments for e-commerce employees, improving customer service.

 Benefits for e-commerce: